Podcast Launch Program FAQ Page

 What is the process exactly?

-Step 1: We spend 90 minutes on the phone outlining and developing your podcast, artwork, intros & outros, and clarifying how your podcast will fully express your message and generate results.
+Step 2: You get a dedicated Podcast Coach to guide you through this process, and spend an hour on the phone for your Kickoff Call where we outline and develop your podcast, artwork, intros & outros, and clarifying how your podcast will fully express your message and generate results.

-Step 2: Our team creates your podcast artwork, intros & outros, and coaches you through getting set up and recording your first 3 podcast episodes.
+Step 3: Our team creates your podcast artwork, intros & outros, and coaches you through getting set up and recording your first 3 podcast episodes.
+You also have a one-hour Review Call with your Podcast Coach to finalize your podcast elements and address any recording questions.

-Step 3: We share our proven Podcast Launch Formula and spend 45 minutes on the phone crafting a custom launch strategy for your show to ensure a great launch.
+Step 4: We share our proven Podcast Launch Formula and spend an hour on the phone for a Pre-Launch Call discussing a launch strategy for your show and making sure everything’s all set for your launch.

 - We create and optimize your podcast’s RSS feed for optimal ranking in iTunes